 Tenants should first broach their concerns with either their landlord or building owner.
 However, if they wish to escalate it further, they should contact either their local authority or obtain advice from a local fire rescue service.
-Finally, they feel there is still a pressing issue, tenants can contact the Ministry of Housing, Communities and Local Government’s building safety team.
+Finally, if they feel there is still a pressing issue, tenants can contact the Ministry of Housing, Communities and Local Government’s building safety team, or the Housing Ombudsman.
 Tenants and residents looking for fire safety advice can also consult the Gov.uk website for further information.

 For commercial buildings

 For employees or anyone concerned about fire safety in a place of business, there are two main ports of call: either the Health and Safety Executive (HSE) or their Local Authority.
 Common issues raised include a lack of in-depth fire safety training or a lack of access to fire escape routes.
 Which authority you contact will depend on the nature of the business.